Irish Bacon and Cabbage

 salt & freshly ground black pepper to taste

-a few minutes until it is clear.
-Reduce the heat to low and add the garlic,
+for a few minutes until it is clear.
+Reduce the heat to low and add the

 Add the beef stock and stout; simmer, stirring, until the stew thickens a